-7. The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent.
-Federal law requires a secondary school to grant military recruiters and institutions of higher learning, upon their request, access to secondary school to grant mintary rectaters and institutions of higher learning, unless the student's parent/guardian, or student who is 18 years of age or older, submits a written request that the information not be released without the prior written consent of the parent/guardian or eligible student.
-If you wish to exercise this option, notify the building principal.

-- 8. The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 9.
+- 7. The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent.2 Federal law requires a secondary school to grant military recruiters and institutions of higher learning, upon their request, access to secondary school students' names, addresses, and telephone numbers, unless the student's parent/guardian, or student who is 18 years of age or older, submits a written request that the information not be released without the prior written consent of the parent/guardian or eligible - student.
+If you wish to exercise this option, notify the building principal. - 8.
+The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 9.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.

-The name and address of the Office that administers FERPA is: U.S. Department of Education Student Privacy Policy Office 400 Maryland Avenue, SW Washington DC 20202-8520
+The name and address of the Office that administers FERPA is: U.S. Department of Education Student Privacy Policy Office 400 Maryland Avenue, SW Washington DC 20202-8520 and activities.
+Any student may file a sex equity complaint by contacting his/her principal or the Secretary of the Board of Education (223-8700).